kleineluka/modnamedhana/README.md

 ## Tech Stack ⚒️
 - [Rust](https://www.rust-lang.org/) is the installer's back-end.
 Why?
 It's lightweight, cross-platform, and easily redistributable... ~~and I needed an excuse to learn it~~.
-- [Tauri](https://tauri.app/) is the installer's front-end, for delivering that Electron experience without the bloat.
-This means that **Node** is the package manager used here!
+- [Tauri](https://tauri.app/) is the installer's front-end, for delivering an Electron experience without the bloat.
+This means that **Node** is the (other) package manager used here!
 - [RenPy](https://www.renpy.org/) is the game engine for Repurpose, soo the mod is written in its scripting language.

 > [!TIP]